benninge/wearable_suit/README.md

 # Smart dancing suit

-The smart dancing suit project is part of the [Wearable Computing Systems Lab Course](https://es.informatik.uni-freiburg.de/teaching/wearable-lab) in SS2017.
+The smart dancing suit project was part of the [Wearable Computing Systems Lab Course](https://es.informatik.uni-freiburg.de/teaching/wearable-lab) during the summer semester of 2017.
 The idea is to develop an LED covered dancing suit which generates a light show according to the current music and movements of the wearer, instead of running a predefined choreography like it is done in other approaches.
 This is what we call a “smart" dancing suit.

 Therefore the suit is equipped with a couple of sensors which enable sensing of motions and sound.
 For the sound measurement a microphone module is used.
 The measurement samples are then used to calculate the sound level or to apply a Fourier transform.
 The music spectrum can be shown on the chest display.
-The motion measurement are performed by IMUs which are mounted on hands and feet.
-This allows a movement detection of individual body parts.
+The motion measurement are performed by inertial measurement units (IMUs) which are mounted on hands and feet.
+This allows movement detection of individual body parts.

 ## Contents